-Students are required to take one suitcase with a maximum 26" measurement.
+Students are required to take one suitcase with a maximum 26 inch measurement.
 It must be framed or hard-sided (not free-form like a duffle bag).
-The 26" measurement will be the largest dimension of the suitcase, but does not include wheels or handles.
+The 26inch measurement will be the largest dimension of the suitcase, but does not include wheels or handles.
 In order to facilitate packing of cargo hold in planes and busses on the tour, it is extremely important that suitcases do not exceed size requirements.
 Wheels are recommended for ease with travel.

 Suitcase weight when packed will be limited to 40 pounds in order to allow for the extra instruments and equipment in the cargo bays.
 Be sure to consider the weight of the luggage itself.
 The heavier the suitcase, the less weight will be allowed for personal items.
-Please don't forget that this limit also applies to your trip home.
+Please do not forget that this limit also applies to your trip home.
 Students should allow room for added items that they may accumulate on their tour.

-New!
 Items on the Packing List

 Packing for any trip can be overwhelming.
 To aid this process, we have compiled a packing list.
 Mandatory uniform items are listed, in addition to other suggested travel items and things students will specifically need for Intensive Week at camp.
 For uniform and equipment regulations, personal appearance standards, and other essentials relating to packing for the tour, please see the student Enrollment Packet.
 Students and parents may also consult Appendix A: Essential Student/Parent Information for a partial list of required and recommended items.
+Our full packing list appears online on Blue Lake ACCESS (log in credentials for this helpful site will be provided to you after enrollment).